Skip to content

 Agent9Tool traces, permissions, memory notes, deployment notesWhat can fail when users, files, and actions are real?

-Specialization / delivery10-12 and electivesVision/NLP/multimodal demos, exported assets, deployment notesWhich domain constraints change the product decision?
+Specialization / runtime delivery10-13 and electivesVision/NLP/multimodal/open-source LLM demos, exported assets, deployment notesWhich domain and runtime constraints change the product decision?

 The course is not a pile of topics.
-It is a debugging stack.
+It is a debugging stack and a portfolio stack.
 When an AI application behaves badly, the cause may live several layers below the feature you are looking at.
+When a reviewer asks what you built, your evidence should show which layers you controlled.

 Use Chapters 1-9 as the default main line.
 After Chapter 9, you should be able to build a small LLM/RAG/Agent project with evidence, logs, and a safety boundary.